CodeMoogle/Shop-helper/README.md

 > Sort products by label and expiration date - done

-> User registration and authorization - done
+> User registration and authorization + JWT - done

 > Set and retrieve data from MongoDb - done